Michigan teen pleads guilty to fatal school shooting

 Ethan Crumbley pleaded guilty to all 24 charges, nearly a year after the attack at Oxford High School in southeastern Michigan.
 In the gallery, some relatives of the victims were weeping as assistant prosecutor Marc Keast described the crimes.

-“Yes,” he replied, when asked if he “knowingly, willfully and deliberately” chose to shoot other students.
+“Yes,” he replied, looking down and nodding in affirmation, when asked if he “knowingly, willfully and deliberately” chose to shoot other students.

 The prosecutor’s office said no deals were made ahead of Monday’s plea.
 A first-degree murder conviction typically brings an automatic life prison sentence in Michigan, but teenagers are entitled to a hearing at which their lawyer can argue for a shorter term and an opportunity for parole.

-The teenager withdrew his intent to pursue an insanity defense, and repeatedly acknowledged that he understood the potential penalties.
+The teenager withdrew his intent to pursue an insanity defense, and repeatedly acknowledged that he understands the potential penalties.
+Deborah McKelvy, his court-appointed guardian, told Oakland County Circuit Court Judge Kwame Rowe that she had met with him Thursday at the county jail, and believes he fully understands the consequences.

 Ethan, now 16, had no discipline issues at the school, roughly 30 miles (50 kilometers) north of Detroit, but his behavior earlier on the day of the mass shooting raised flags.